OpenHFT/RFC/TCP-Modes/TCP-Modes-0.1.md

 The connection might have a short lived reader on the server side to set up the subscription, or subscriptions could be managed by a seperate RPC connections which is bound to this connection.

+## A combined RPC and Subscription
+ The connection multi-plex both RPC and subscriptions.

 ## Heartbeats
 For asymmetric connections, the only assumed thread is a reading thread either for the client (Subscription), or server (RPC).
 As such the heartbeat needs to be sent from the other end, or via another bound connection.

+# Explicit Flow control.
+In the case of either buffered message or stored content, explicit flow control could be employed, either in terms of MB/s or messages/s or some combination.
+Before sending data, the other end requests

+# Handshaking
+When an initator starts a connection it must provide

+- the type of connection expected
+   - Symmetric vs Asymmetric
+   - no thread, reader thread, reader & writer thread.
+- the unique id, if binding is required
+- the heartbeat interval it expects, if required.